 A CIBIL (credit) score is a 3- digit numeric summary that is calculated by credit bureaus to determine your credit- worthiness.
 It is also considered as one of the most important factors during a personal loan and credit card approvals.
 CIBIL (Credit Information Bureau, India Limited) is one out of 4 bureaus in India (rest are Experian, CRIF High Mark and Equifax) that are authorized by RBI and are responsible for evaluating your credit score.

-The value of a credit score ranges from 350- 900 and depends on the information provided by banks and NBFCs.
-A good credit score of 750 and above reflects a good credit history and indicates that you are reliable and credit worthy.
+A good credit score reflects a good credit history and indicates that you are reliable and credit worthy.
 A poor credit score on the other hand is likely to lead to rejection of your loan application or higher interest rates.

-Why is a CIBIL Score Considered Important to Avail a Personal Loan?
+Why is CIBIL Score Important for a Personal Loan?

-A personal loan is an unsecured loan that is used to deal with various personal situations like a medical emergency, wedding, vacation, home renovation, etc. Since it is an unsecured loan and no collateral is required, the lenders need some guarantee to know if an individual is capable enough to repay the loan on time.
-CIBIL score works as a reflection of your past repayments and helps the lender to decide if you are creditworthy.
+As a personal loan is an unsecured loan and no collateral is required, the lenders need some guarantee to know if an individual is capable enough to repay the loan on time.
+CIBIL score that is a part of your pre- screening works as a reflection of your past repayments and helps the lender to decide if you are creditworthy.

 How is CIBIL Score Calculated?

 - Credit mix: Credit mix is the ratio of your secured and unsecured loans.
-An individual with more number of secured loans like gold loan, car loan, home loan, etc. is preferred by the lenders when it comes to approving a personal loan and bureaus also give high credit scoring to such individuals.
-In order to have a healthy mix, you may need, you can prepay your unsecured loans like a personal loan or credit cards.
-Not only this, you can also maintain a perfect credit mix by replacing your unsecured loans with secured loans like gold loan, top- up home loan (only in case of an existing home loan), etc.
+An individual with more number of secured loans like car loan, home loan, etc. is preferred by the lenders when it comes to approving a personal loan and bureaus also give high credit scoring to such individuals.
+Ideally you should have a healthy mix of secured and unsecured credit

 What Are the Reasons for a Low CIBIL Score?

-- Inquiring about multiple loans and credit cards at a time: Whenever you apply for a personal loan or a credit card with any lender, he will see your credit report to check if you are credit worthy or not.
-Such an inquiry is called a ‘hard inquiry’ and each of such inquiries takes your credit score down by a few points.
-To avoid such a situation, you can visit Paisabazaar.com and here you can compare all loan and credit card options available to you and choose the most suited one.
-Additionally, you can check and track your credit card from Paisabazaar.com at absolutely zero cost.
-When an individual checks his credit score, it is known as a ‘soft inquiry’ and it does not affect your credit score in any way.
+- Applying for multiple loans or credit cards simultaneously: Whenever you apply for a personal loan or a credit card with any lender, he will see your credit report to check if you are credit worthy or not.
+Such an inquiry on your credit report is called a ‘hard inquiry’ and each of such inquiries takes your credit score down by a few points.
+Therefore, applying for multiple loans or credit cards at the same time might affect your credit score drastically

 - Credit mix: As mentioned above, a credit mix is a proportion of your unsecured and secured debts.
 A borrower with more number of secured loans like car or a home loan is preferred by the lenders.
-If you have a more number of unsecured loans like a personal loan or credit cards, you are not considered credit worthy.
-To maintain a healthy credit mix, try to prepay your unsecured loans and increase the number of your secured loans.
-You can also replace the unsecured loans with secured loans like gold loan.
+If you have more number of unsecured loans like a personal loan or credit cards, you are not considered credit worthy.
+Therefore, to maintain a healthy credit mix, try to prepay your unsecured loans and increase the number of secured loans

-What are The Tips to Get a Personal Loan Despite a Low CIBIL Score?
+Tips to Get a Personal Loan Despite a Low CIBIL Score

 - Income: If you have high income and a low credit score, you may be in a position to repay the loan on time.
 You can ask the lender to consider it for a personal loan by submitting adequate income proof.
-In some cases, the lender may be convinced to offer you the loan, basis your income, though the rate of interest is likely to be comparatively higher.
+You can also showcase your extra source of income like rental income to convenience the lender

-- Go for a lower personal loan amount: There will be less risk involved from the lender’s side if you ask him to lend you a lower amount.
-In such a case, the lender might agree to lend you a personal loan if the loan amount is not significant.
+- Choose a lower personal loan amount: There will be less risk involved from the lender’s side if you ask him to lend you a lower amount.
+In such a case, the lender might agree to lend you a personal loan if the loan amount is not significant

-- Consider NBFCs and digital lenders: There are a few NBFCs that offer a personal loan with a low credit score by charging a higher interest rate.
-You can visit Paisabazaar.com to know about such NBFCs and compare their interest rate.
-Also, there are many digital lenders that offer personal loans to those with a low credit score.
-However, the rate of interest offered by these digital players is much higher.
+- Consider NBFCs and digital lenders: There are a few NBFCs that offer a personal loan with a low credit score as they have their own model to check your eligibility.
+You can visit Paisabazaar to know about such NBFCs and compare their interest rate.
+However, the interest rate offered by such NBFCs is higher as compared to the banks

-A good CIBIL score is mandatory to avail a personal loan but the above mentioned points might help you to get a personal loan irrespective of the CIBIL score.
-However, to avoid such a situation regularly check your credit score and work to build it over time, so that it acts as an advantage and not a roadblock, when you apply for a personal loan.
+A good CIBIL score is mandatory to avail a personal loan but the above mentioned points might help you to get a personal loan even with a low CIBIL score.
+However, to avoid such a situation regularly check your credit score and work to improve it over time, so that it acts as an advantage and not a roadblock, when you apply for a personal loan.